oszilloskop/meshviewer-doc/config_js.md

 {% method %}
 ### nodeZoom (integer)
-Max level to be applied by clicking a node or opening a node.
-Value `18` is a good default, so nearby buildings and streets should be visible.
+The zoom level that is used when clicking on a node or when using a deep-link URL directly to a node.
+The value `18` is a good default where nearby buildings and streets should be visible.

 {% sample lang='js' %}
 ```js